Pence slams report on possible 2020 presidential groundwork

 Trump has not suggested he won't seek a second term.
 But his first six months in office have been turbulent, marked by staff infighting, legislative struggles and a series of investigations.

-White House counselor Kellyanne Conway also dismissed the report and said Pence is readying to run in 2020 alongside Trump.
+White House counselor Kellyanne Conway also dismissed the report and said Pence is readying to run in 2020 "for re-election as vice president."

 "Vice President Pence is a very loyal, very dutiful, but also incredibly effective vice president, and active vice president, with this president," said Conway on ABC's "This Week." ''He is a peer to the president in the West Wing."